felixludos/Games/JAccuse/JAccuse.md

 5. The stability of each generation begins at 5.

-6. If this is not the first generation, then the side that won the previous generation receives one free policy at the beginning.

-7. Finally, the generation begins with an election.
+6. Finally, the generation begins with an election.

 ## Gameplay